R4DDER5/CZ/new-project-scope.md

 #### Document Uploads

 Document uploads provide an integral part of the system.
 This should be via a candidate or on behalf of a candidate.
 Any document should be encrypted as part of the process and stored for historical access where required to preview or download by users with the appropriate access level.
 The time period any document can be stored may vary depending on the sector.
 For example standard data retention may be 3 years, some financial institutions require documents to be stored for (at least) 7 years.
-Consideration should therefore made not only on type of encrption and storage options, but also easy methods to automatically processing of removing sensitive documents when required (including user information if required).
+Consideration should therefore made not only on type of encryption and storage options, but also easy methods to automatically process the removal of sensitive documents when required (including user information if required), efficiently and accurately.

 The candidate upload process needs to be considered in terms both encryption on upload and where the final document will be stored.
 Storage will need to be included in any backup process and potential form part of a reliable CDN.
 Any cloud storage may incorporate additional security considerations from external audit processes and will therefore need to be included on deciding the most secure method to achieve this.